 There is some disagreement between scientists regarding the cause of global warming.
 You could say this has become an increasingly hot subject.
-Whatever the cause though, there is overwhelming agreement that sea surface temperatures are rising.
+Whatever the cause though, there is overwhelming agreement that sea surface temperatures are rising, adding energy to tropical storms.

-Recent studies by Kerry Emanuel at MIT indicate that, although there is no apparent change in hurricane formation frequency or significant change in maximum cyclone wind speed, the intensity and duration of tropical cyclones have increased dramatically.
-Kerry introduced an index of potential hurricanes destructiveness based on the total energy dissipated over the life of a hurricane.
+Recent studies by Dr. Kerry Emanuel at MIT indicate that, although there is no apparent change in hurricane formation frequency or significant change in maximum cyclone wind speed, the intensity and duration of tropical cyclones have increased dramatically.
+Dr. Emanuel introduced an index of potential hurricanes destructiveness based on the total energy dissipated over the life of a hurricane.
 This "power dissipation index" (PDI), is "highly correlated with tropical sea surface temperature" (Emanuel 2006).
 Dr. Emanuel finds that over the past 30 years, hurricane PDI has more than doubled in the North Atlantic and North Pacific oceans, with the annual duration of storms increasing by approximately 60%.

-Other studies by Carlos Hoyos et al. at the Georgia Institute of Technology show that the "increasing numbers of Category 4 and 5 hurricanes for the period 1970-2004 is [also] directly linked to the trend in sea-surface temperature" (Hoyos 2006).
+Other studies by Carlos Hoyos et al., at the Georgia Institute of Technology show that the "increasing numbers of Category 4 and 5 hurricanes for the period 1970-2004 is [also] directly linked to the trend in sea-surface temperature" (Hoyos 2006).

-The crane design 50-year MRI wind speed represents a two percent likelihood of a storm with that gust wind speed hitting a given location in any given year.
-If the likelihood of a hurricane hitting a location increases due to increased storm duration or size, we would expect the ASCE-7 wind standard's 50-yr MRI wind speeds for hurricane regions to increase.
+The crane design 50-year MRI wind speed represents a two percent probability of a crane at a given location experiencing a storm with that gust wind speed or greater in any given year.
+If that probability increases due to increased storm duration or size, we would expect the ASCE-7 wind standard's 50-yr MRI wind speeds for hurricane regions to increase.
 This has not happened yet.
 Currently, we do not have a rational recommendation for increasing the design wind speed above what is recommended by the ASCE-7 standard.
 Crane owners may, however, find it prudent to consult wind experts or arbitrarily increase the storm wind speed by 10% for the tie-down system design.
-Statistically, there is a 64% chance that a structure will see a 50-year MRI wind speed in 50 years, 45% chance in 30 years, and an 18% chance in 10 years, based on historic records.
+Statistically, there is a 64% chance that a structure will see a 50-year MRI wind speed in 50 years, a 45% chance in 30 years, and an 18% chance in 10 years, based on historic records.
 Safety factors currently used in the design of crane tie-downs essentially increase the effective MRI to approximately 475 years.
-Of course, this assumes shape factors used to calculate the total wind force on the crane, structural analysis, material properties, and as-built fabrication are all as designed.
-This equates to a 10% chance of exceedance in 50 years.
+Of course, this assumes that the shape factors used to calculate the total wind force on the crane and the structural analysis are accurate, and that the material properties and fabrication are as designed.
+A 475 year MRI equates to a 10% chance of exceedance in 50 years.
 The crane owner should decide what level of risk is acceptable.